spinatelli/sebc/installation/labs/3_cm_install.md

 ...and waited a bit.
 Then configured on the GUI the cluster with the wizard.

+Installation started

 ![](./3_1_cm_install.PNG)

 ![](./3_2_cm_install.PNG)

 ![](./3_3_cm_install.PNG)

+All is good, I have a cluster.

 ![](./3_cm_installed.png)

 ### Bonus Lab
 A local parcel repo has been configured to run on `bc3` a.k.a. `ip-172-0-0-5.eu-central-1.compute.internal` (private dns) using the `httpd` service.
 It is reachable at http://bc3/parcel_repo
 To add new parcels, `httpd` has to be stopped, the parcel has to be copied into `/var/www/html/parcel_repo/` and `httpd` has to be restarted.
 The new parcel will then be visible.

+Parcels configuration in CM

 ![](./4_local_repo.png)

+Parcel repo list of parcels (Kafka 2.0.2.5 downloaded from Cloudera's repo)

 ![](./4_local_repo_directory.PNG)